QiushengChu/simple-git-action/readme.txt

 read me.
-I am testing git command
+This is thrid branch